 Plus a mini email course that gives you short, actionable tips for keeping your garden alive.

-Sadly, the best way to “get rid of bugs” from Brussel sprouts is to prevent them in the first place.
+Sadly, the best way to “get rid of bugs” from Brussels sprouts is to prevent them in the first place.
 To do that, I keep the frost cloth over the plants as long as possible, as they also keep out most of the bugs.
 You can replace the cloth with actual bug cloth if you wish once the risk of frost is over.

 The only downside of preventing bugs this way is that you need to make the hoops really tall.
 Mine were only about 2-3 feet tall, which was not nearly enough.
 Now I make them at least 4 feet tall, so I can keep them on through most of the bad bug pressure.